TheBoyRoy05/Wave-Simulation/README.md

 $$\frac{\partial \psi}{\partial t} + c \frac{\partial \psi}{\partial n} = 0$$

 Again, we can use the finite-difference method to solve this partial differential equation by slightly changing how we take the slope.
 Instead of taking the average of the slopes of the two lines around the boundary point, we'll just take the slope from the side that exists.
+For example, if you're on the left boundary, take the slope on the right side.
 Now let's apply this to the two boundaries in the 1D case

 For the left boundary,
 $$\frac{\psi_{i+1, 0} - \psi_{i, 0}}{\Delta t} = c \frac{\psi_{i, 1} - \psi_{i, 0}}{\Delta x}$$